kumartheashwani/paypal-java-mcp-server/README.md

 - Capabilities: `completions`, `executeFunction`
 - Tool definitions for `improveAuthorizationRate` and `calculate`

+**Note**: The JSON-RPC stdio server relies on the `stdio` profile to configure itself correctly.
+The profile ensures that the server reads from stdin and writes to stdout while maintaining the necessary functionality.

 ## Docker Deployment

 The project includes Docker support for both the REST API server and the JSON-RPC stdio server.